tomwu3/kemono-dl/README.md

 Download the users profile icon.
 Only works when a user url is passed.
 `--banner`
 Download the users profile banner.
 Only works when a user url is passed.
+`--announcements`
+Download announcements (always overwrite).
+Only works when a user url is passed.
 `--yt-dlp` (UNDER CONSTRUCTION)
 Try to download the post embed with yt-dlp.
 `--skip-attachments`